 The following steps are taken:

 - Identify how much chocolate the dog has eaten – look out for empty wrappers as these can be a useful indication.
-The type of chocolate and the time it was consumed are also important factors and can enable you to identify whether the dog has eaten enough to be a toxic dose and what treatment should follow.
+The type of chocolate and the time it was consumed are also important factors in identifying whether the dog has eaten enough to be a toxic dose and what treatment should follow.

 - There is no antidote to theobromine.
 Depending on the timeframe, in most cases inducing emesis with apomorphine will aid in retrieving some of the ingested chocolate.
 Activated charcoal may also be used to absorb any chocolate remaining in the intestine.
 In more severe cases, intravenous fluids may be necessary as well as close monitoring of mentation, heart rate, blood pressure and kidney function.